 In the following example, the lower Size setting gives the lighting on our cookie style a harder edge.

 Contour curves change the falloff of the Satin effect.
-A linear or slight "S-curve" are the best to begin with.
+A linear or slight "S-curve" would be the best to begin with.
 More dynamic Contour shapes can help you get more interesting reflective effects.

 The Anti-aliased checkbox will smooth out any hard edges when checked, and the Invert checkbox will flip your Contour upside down.